Chronicity and Multimorbidity

 Your upfront cost: $0

-- Identify major chronic conditions associated with ageing and broader effects on the health system and society
+- Describe the major chronic conditions associated with ageing

-- Critically consider the complexity of multimorbidity and its impact on the individual and society
+- Explore the complexity of multimorbidity and impact on the individual and society

 No eligibility requirements